uhasker/getting-things-done-in-next-js/src/chapter4/05-web-forms.md

 Now let's add the form control for the email.
 We could theoretically use the `text` type again, however HTML provides us a custom email type called `email`.
-This field looks a like a regular text input, but has a few additional nice properties - for example the email is validated on submission:
+This field looks like a regular text input, but has a few additional nice properties - for example the email is validated on submission:

 ```html
 <!-- The label -->